psychological abuse

 6. Dependency: By using NLP to induce states of relaxation or euphoria, cults can make members dependent on the group for emotional well-being, further entrenching their loyalty.

 The abuse of NLP in cults is a serious ethical concern.
 It exploits the vulnerabilities of individuals, often leading to financial, emotional, and sometimes even physical harm.
-While NLP itself is a tool that can be used for both good and bad, its potent psychological techniques make it particularly susceptible to misuse — including emotional abuse and an entire pantheon of greater transgressions.
+While NLP itself is a tool that can be used for both good and bad, its potent psychological influence techniques make it particularly susceptible to misuse — including emotional abuse and an entire pantheon of greater transgressions.

 Conclusion